-Kittens – ½ can wet kitten food 2x a day (more if growing and finishing, Kitten dry food all day
+Kittens – ½ can small can food 2x a day (more if growing and finishing)

 Canned Pumpkin, finely chopped cooked chicken or turkey (no skin or spices), no salt cooked fish are all ok to feed – DO NOT FEED UNCOOKED MEAT OR FISH — Watch out for PLANTS and RUMBERBANDS/HAIR TIES/WIRES – cats are attracted to all.

 Fresh Step Multi Cat scoopable or non clumping – has natural attractant so is preferred to start (one box per floor).
 NO electronic or doored litter boxes initially especially for several months for kittens.